Join us in beautiful Derbyshire on Sunday 12 April 2026

 Routes

 Everyone is welcome!
 Join us at the start in Earl Sterndale (Google maps / SK17 0BS) and we will point you in the direction of a route that suits you.It is Derbyshire, not the Himalayas, so if you get slightly out of your comfort zone you should still easily get back to your car!The full route is below or on this link, with alternatives below that.
-I recommend OS Maps on your phone to navigate.Full dragon’s back ridgeThe full route is not suitable for prams as it involves two challenging parts – getting up a muddy High Wheeldon (the first hill) and a few metres of scrambling on a narrow path up Parkhouse Hill (the last hill).
+I recommend OS Maps or Hiiker on your phone to navigate.Full dragon’s back ridgeThe full route is not suitable for prams as it involves two challenging parts – getting up a muddy High Wheeldon (the first hill) and a few metres of scrambling on a narrow path up Parkhouse Hill (the last hill).

 ModificationsThe routes are in the same area so you can change your mind (or find your own path!) once you are out.Short route – this does 1 of the 3 hills and stays on roads rather than muddy paths.
 At 5.5km it will still be a challenge.Medium route – this skirts the edge of Parkhouse Hill and avoids Chrome Hill so that it is suitable for prams and people for whom 3 hills in one day is a stretch!